 As the degree of inflammation and infection proceeds, symptoms include progression in the floor of the mouth, the parapharyngeal space, and the prevertebral space.
 Extension in the floor of the mouth is worrisome because of airway obstruction; the clinician must be aware of an eventual airway emergency.

-The presentation may vary from acute tonsillitis with unilateral pharyngeal asymmetry to dehydration and sepsis.
+The presentation may range from acute tonsillitis with unilateral pharyngeal asymmetry to dehydration and sepsis.
 Most patients have severe pain.
 Examination of the oral cavity reveals marked erythema, asymmetry of the soft palate, tonsillar exudation, and contralateral displacement of the uvula (see the image below).

 Right peritonsillar abscess.
 Soft palate, which is erythematous and edematous, is displaced anteriorly.
 Patient has "hot potato–sounding" voice.